11 must-have features for membership websites (+ Free checklist)

 Here’s the gist of it:

-To grow your membership business, make sure you have a platform that lets you create an affiliate marketing program so your existing members can advocate for your brand and sell memberships on your behalf.
+To grow your membership community, make sure you have a platform that lets you create an affiliate marketing program so your existing members can advocate for your brand and sell memberships on your behalf.

 #7.
 Mobile-friendliness